microsoft/TypeScript-Handbook/pages/Declaration Merging.md

 ```

 This works fine in TypeScript too, but the compiler doesn't know about `Observable.prototype.map`.
-You can use module augmentation to tell the compiler about `map`:
+You can use module augmentation to tell the compiler about it:

 ```ts
 // observable.ts stays the same